WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Assist_Mission3.md

 1. You should purchase the new AI Assistant SKU **A-FLEX-AI-ASST** from CCW.

-2. Once you purchas the offer, admins with the appropriate profile and access controls will be able to see the AI Assistant menu in Control Hub.
+2. Once you purchase the offer, admins with the appropriate profile and access controls will be able to see the AI Assistant menu in Control Hub.
 Post purchasing the offer, the customer can enable/disable the **Real-time Transcriptions** from the Control Hub.
    ![Profiles](../graphics/Lab1_AI_Agent/3.10.png)